HicResearch/TREEHOOSE/doc/deployment/Step4-DeployDataEgressApp.md

 **Time to deploy**: Approximately ? minutes

-Apply these steps only to accounts part of the **TRE Projects Prod** OU.
+Apply these steps only to accounts that are part of the **TRE Projects Prod** OU.

 Log in to the [AWS Management Console](https://console.aws.amazon.com/) using your **TRE Project 1 Prod** account and Admin privileges.